Interplay between time and energy in bosonic noisy quantum metrology: Noise estimation

 While in the limit of small temperature $n_E\to 0$ these results are close to saturating the bound of \eqref{eq:gamma}, they completely fail for large temperature (where, looking at the bound, in principle a larger temperature may help).
 One may notice that, unlike $\omega$ in frequency estimation, the changes of parameter $\Gamma$ affect not only the mean of the Gaussian but its covariance matrix as well, so the homodyne detection is no longer the optimal measurement\footnote{The only exception is a coherent state with zero-temperature bath.
 Then the covariance matrix is not affected by $\Gamma$ and all information is included solely in the mean value of the position.}.

 Indeed, to saturate the bound~\eqref{eq:gamma} let us consider a squeezed vacuum state, which is known to be a superposition of the Fock state with an even number of photons.
 For a short time, approximately only one photon will be lost or taken from the environment.
 As a result, the probability that after small time $tN\Gamma(1+n_E)\ll 1$ the photon number is odd is given by: $p_{\t{odd}}\approx\Gamma t\left[(1+2n_E)N+n_E\right]$, see App. \ref{app:loss}.
-Using the formula for classical FI we immediately see, that the parity measurement saturates~\eqref{eq:gamma}.
+Using the formula for classical FI~\eqref{eq:classicalfish} we immediately see that the parity measurement saturates~\eqref{eq:gamma}.
 Note, that the parity measurement may be easily realized as a quantum nondemolition measurement (QND)~\cite{leghtas2013hardware}, which makes this strategy especially useful in practice.

-The problem has been analyzed before in non-adaptive scenarios in both zero temperature case~\cite{monras2007optimal,Adesso2009} and finite temperature case~\cite{wang2020quantum, jonsson2022gaussian}, which converge to our results after taking proper limits.
-An alternative derivation of the bound appears in~\cite{gagatsos2017bounding}, leading to a looser bound.
-Contrary to all mentioned papers, our bound is guaranteed to remain valid for any adaptive strategy (see \cite{rossi2016enhanced} for example, where non-linearity is added to Hamiltonian).
+This problem has been analyzed before in non-adaptive scenarios, both for zero temperature~\cite{monras2007optimal,Adesso2009} and for finite temperature~\cite{wang2020quantum, jonsson2022gaussian}, which converge to our results after taking the appropriate limits.
+A different bound appears in~\cite{gagatsos2017bounding}, yet it is looser than ours.
+Contrary to all mentioned papers, our bound is guaranteed to remain valid for any adaptive strategy and additional Hamiltonian controls (see \cite{rossi2016enhanced} for example, where non-linearity is added to the Hamiltonian).